A Survey of Predictive Maintenance: Systems, Purposes and Approaches: System Architectures of PdM

 \section{System Architectures of PdM}

-In order to have a high-level view of PdM, here we introduce the existing reference system architectures of PdM and make clear that what kinds of modules and techniques are needed for starting PdM.
+In order to have a high-level view of PdM, here we introduce the existing reference system architectures of PdM and present what kinds of modules and techniques are needed for starting PdM.